cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/replit.md

 - **Microsoft Teams**: For scheduling and conducting meetings.
 - **Microsoft Graph API**: For capturing meeting events, accessing recordings/transcripts, retrieving attendee information, and email distribution.
 - **Azure AD**: For authentication (SSO) and group-based access control.
-- **SharePoint**: For document storage and archival, specifically DOD instances.
+- **SharePoint**: For document storage and archival, specifically Enterprise instances.
 - **Azure OpenAI Service**: For AI-powered minute generation and processing (deployed in Azure Commercial for production).
 - **PostgreSQL**: Database for storing application data (Azure Database for PostgreSQL for production, Replit-hosted for dev).
-- **Azure Government Infrastructure**: Azure App Service Environment (ASEv3), Azure Database for PostgreSQL, Azure Key Vault, Azure Front Door for production hosting and secure infrastructure (GCC High deployment only).
+- **Azure Commercial Infrastructure**: Azure App Service Environment (ASEv3), Azure Database for PostgreSQL, Azure Key Vault, Azure Front Door for production hosting and secure infrastructure (Commercial Cloud deployment only).